 250, 000 Australians have epilepsy.
 That’s 1% of the population.
 Surprised?
 So were we!
-What’s more, many of those are children, and yet the educational materials geared towards kids are very limited.
+What’s more, many of those are children, and yet the educational materials geared towards kids are very limited - enter the Cheeky Neurons!

-Speaking of friends, we are thrilled to announce that Patton’d Studios has joined the Cheeky Neurons family (and they have joined ours), and will be helping out to create some cool content for Nix, Nellie and Jo as they continue to break down barriers and stigmas that portray epilepsy as a scary topic – which it isn’t really.
+Speaking of friends, we are thrilled to announce that Patton’d Studios has joined the Cheeky Neurons family (and they have joined ours).
+We will be helping Jo, Nix and Nellie create some fun new visual media to help them as they continue to break down barriers and stigmas that portray epilepsy as a scary topic – which it isn’t really.

-Cheeky Neurons is the first project in our collaboration studio and we can’t wait to share more updates on this incredible journey.
+Cheeky Neurons is one of the first project sin our collaboration pipeline and we can’t wait to share more updates on this incredible journey.
 Curious to know more?
 You can read all about the Cheeky Neurons story on their website.